sympresso/object-press/README.md

 ## Usage - WordPress Global Variables

+WordPress has many global variables (https://codex.wordpress.org/Global_Variables) that are also accessible.
+The WordPress object implements the \ArrayAccess interface that delegates to the global variables.

+For example, accessing the $post global variable...

+    $wp = new Sympresso\ObjectPress\WordPress();
+    $post = $wp['post'];

 ### ObjectPress Namespaces and Functions
 Here's a list of all the core WordPress functions supported: